Weblayers in scenarios

 • Reach customers who missed your emails when they visit your site.

-How to add weblayer to scenarios
+How to add weblayers to scenarios

 1. Go to Campaigns > Scenarios.

-4. Under Actions, click Weblayer to add a weblayer node.
+3. Under Actions, click Weblayer to add a weblayer node.

 1. Double-click the weblayer node to edit it.

-2. Choose your template:
+2. Choose a template:

-• Blank template: Start with a completely empty weblayer
+• Blank template: Start from scratch.

-• Predefined templates: Select from Bloomreach's ready-made templates
+• Predefined templates: Select from ready-made templates.

-Note: Non-personalized weblayers aren't available in scenarios.
+Non-personalized weblayers aren't available in scenarios.
 This option is only available in standalone weblayer campaigns.

 1. Go to the Settings tab to configure your weblayer: